Beatrix Havergal

-In 1932 Beatrix Havergal founded Waterperry School of Horticulture, a residential horticultural college for women.
+In 1932 Havergal founded Waterperry School of Horticulture, a residential horticultural college for women.
 When she retired as principal in 1971, Waterperry School of Horticulture closed, though there remain gardens and a nursery there.

-Early life
+Early life and education

 Grace Beatrix Helen Havergal was born at Roydon Manor House in 1901, the second of three children born to the Revd.
 Clement Havergal (1854-1941) and his wife Eveline.
 She was also the great-niece of composer Frances Ridley Havergal.

 The children had a peaceful upbringing despite the fact that their parents' relationship was often strained.
-In 1902, the family moved to Inkberrow near Redditch, then to Paris where the Rev. Mr. Havergal was assistant chaplain to the British embassy for two years.
+In 1902, the family moved to Inkberrow near Redditch, then to Paris where the Rev. Havergal was assistant chaplain to the British Embassy for two years.
 Then, after a brief period spent at Bagthorpe in c.
-1905, he became rector of Brent Eleigh in Norfolk.
+1905, he became rector of Brent Eleigh in Suffolk.
 Havergal, together with her elder sister Frances, attended St Katherine's boarding school in Walmer after 1912, but after her parents divorced in 1914, she and her siblings moved with their mother to Bedford, where they lived at number 13 Sidney Road, and the children attended Bedford High School.

 Havergal began working in horticulture after leaving school in 1916, taking on local gardening jobs under the auspices of the Women's War Agricultural Committee.
 Soon after, her father rejoined the family, and their finances improved sufficiently to allow Havergal to consider training.
 She ultimately chose to pursue horticulture over music.
-She subsequently attended the Thatcham Fruit and Flower Farm near Newbury, wherefrom she graduated in 1920, obtaining the Royal Horticultural Society's certificate with honours.
-Her first challenge was to design and create a garden at Cold Ash, where the high quality of her work brought her to the attention of Miss Willis, the headmistress of the nearby Downe House boarding school.
-Willis invited Havergal to become the school's head gardener, an offer which she accepted.
-She created six tennis courts at Downe House, which later became known as the Havergal Courts.
+She subsequently attended the Thatcham Fruit and Flower Farm near Newbury, wherem she graduated in 1920, obtaining the Royal Horticultural Society's certificate with honours.